 Purchase and review the Strengths-based leadership book by Rath & Conchie (2008).
 In the book, you will be provided with an access code.
 To complete the StrengthsFinder assessment, visit strengths.gallup.com and enter your access code.
 The StrengthsFinder assessment is based on 35 years of Gallup research and has been taken by 4 million people in 17 languages.
 The assessment consists of 180 forced choice questions that you must respond to within 20 seconds each.
 In total, you should allot 40 minutes to complete the StrengthsFinder.
 When you complete this online self-assessment, Gallup will automatically email you a detailed feedback report, which you should review in detail.
 The feedback report will contain your top five strengths themes organized across Gallup’s four domains of leadership strength.
 To learn more about how to develop your strengths as a leader and about your specific strengths, read parts 1-3 (pages 1-95) of the Strengths-Based Leadership book (Rath & Conchie) along with subsequent chapters associated with your strengths.
 Bring a printout of your Strengths report to the workshop. (make sure you buy a ‘new’ copy of the book that has a code for completing the StrengthsFinder survey)

-It would be helpful for you to gain approval from those you’d like to rate your leadership and for you to let them know to expect an email request from LeAD Labs.
-We have provided the following email template for your convenience so you can send it to those who you’d like to rate you.
-We find this increases rapid response rate, which is essential to ensure you receive your feedback during your workshop in Claremont.
-Be sure to send this email to those in your work circle no later than August 7th.
-In order for us to compile your LeAD360 feedback report, others’ assessments of you are due by August 21st.
+It is helpful for you to gain approval from those you would like to rate your leadership and to let them know to expect an email request from LeAD Labs.
+This is essential to ensure that the all nominees’ ratings of your leadership are included in your feedback report.
+We have provided an email template (see below) for your convenience to send directly to your nominees.
+Using this template increases rapid response rate, which is essential to ensure you receive your feedback during your time in Claremont.
+Be sure to send this email to your nominees no later than August 9, your nominees will be emailed a survey link on the following day.
+In order for us to compile your LeAD360 feedback report, your nominees’ assessments of your leadership are due by August 20.

 Dear [RATER NAME],